This post walks through code to create a timeline in

 p

-## Warning: Removed 387 rows containing missing values (geom_point).
+Warning: Removed 387 rows containing missing values (`geom_point()`).

 Let’s add hypoxia and death to the figure.
-We’ll use geom_point()
+We’ll use geom_point() again, and again specify legend names for the col and shape arguments, and modify the size and stroke of our point geometries.

 p <- p +

-geom_point(aes(x=severe_this_day, y=id_sorted, col="Severe hypoxia", shape="Severe hypoxia"), size=2, stroke=1.5) +
+geom_point(aes(x=severe_this_day, y=id, col="Severe hypoxia"), size=2, stroke=1.5, shape=21) +

 p

-## Warning: Removed 387 rows containing missing values (geom_point).
+Warning: Removed 387 rows containing missing values (`geom_point()`).

-## Warning: Removed 403 rows containing missing values (geom_point).
+Warning: Removed 403 rows containing missing values (`geom_point()`).

-## Warning: Removed 414 rows containing missing values (geom_point).
+Warning: Removed 414 rows containing missing values (`geom_point()`).

-s!
+Note that we get warning messages that values with NA are removed.
+This is fine since we just created all those NAs!
 I’m going to set my options so that warnings are suppressed for future code outputs to keep this post tidy.

 knitr::opts_chunk$set(message=F, warning=F)